In US, booming real estate market highlights rich-poor divide

 In a bid to mitigate the economic crisis provoked by the pandemic, the US Federal Reserve slashed interest rates in March to near-zero.

-As Ms Scanlon explains, "that gives a very big boost to buying power for those people who still have jobs... where they can work from home."
-For some, it has, perhaps counterintuitively, even meant a "little uptick in savings" as commuting and other costs have been cut due to restrictions on travel and dining out, she says.
+As Ms Scanlon explained, "that gives a very big boost to buying power for those people who still have jobs... where they can work from home".

-That means some families have more money to spend on upgrading to a bigger home - or even considering buying a second home.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg